nodejs/docker-node/SECURITY.md

 Security issues relating to Node.js project should follow the process documented on <https://nodejs.org/en/security/>.

 CVEs for the base image packages should be reported to those repositories.
-Nothing to address those CVEs is in the hands of this repos.
+Nothing to address those CVEs is in the hands of this repository.

 - [Alpine](https://github.com/alpinelinux/docker-alpine)
 - [Debian (buster, bullseye, bookworm)](https://github.com/debuerreotype/docker-debian-artifacts)